PyBites-Open-Source/pybites-carbon/README.md

 (`>>` means append (not override) to an existing file)

 The script uses Selenium in _headless mode_.
-The resulting `carbon.png` image will be downloaded to your computer or to a different directory specified with `-d` (or `--destination`).
+The resulting `carbon.png` image will be downloaded to your computer unless you specify a different destination directory using `-d` (or `--destination`).

-To run the tests, type `pytest` or `make test`.
+To run the tests, type `pytest` or `make test` (it uses `pytesseract` - in the dev requirements - to read the text from the generated carbon image file).

 ---

 Enjoy and feel free to mention [me](https://twitter.com/bbelderbos) or [PyBites](https://twitter.com/pybites) when you post one of the created images on Twitter.
-Also make sure you follow us to receive multiple Python tips every week (using these images).